Diabetes 101

 In this small but highly controlled 2011 study, researchers examined the effects of calorie restriction on reversing type 2 diabetes, specifically its effects on beta-cell function and insulin sensitivity.
 Healthy beta cells, the pancreatic cells responsible for producing insulin, are essential for diabetes reversal.

 After eight weeks on a low-calorie diet, participants lost an average of 33 lbs.
 In the first week, fasting blood sugar levels dropped to normal (from 165 mg/dL to 99 mg/dL), liver fat decreased by 30%, and liver insulin sensitivity improved significantly.
 By the end of the eight weeks, blood sugar continued to drop to 88 mg/dL, pancreatic fat decreased, and beta cell function trended towards normal levels.
-This data indicates lowering fat in the liver and pancreas can lead to improved insulin sensitivity and a return of beta cell function.
+This data indicates that reducing fat in the liver and pancreas can improve insulin sensitivity and restore beta cell function.

 DiRECT Trial

-The DiRECT trial published in 2018 found that nearly half (46%) of 149 participants placed on a structured weight-loss program were able to achieve diabetes remission.
+The DiRECT trial, published in 2018, found that nearly half (46%) of 149 participants in a structured weight-loss program achieved diabetes remission.
 Those who lost 33 lbs or more were most likely to achieve remission.
-In this study, participants—diagnosed with type 2 diabetes within six years and who weren’t on insulin—were randomized into a control or a dietary intervention group.
+In this study, participants diagnosed with type 2 diabetes within six years and who weren’t on insulin were randomized into a control or a dietary intervention group.
 The intervention group received a very low-calorie diet for 12 weeks, followed by an ongoing structured program.
 At the two-year mark, follow-up research found that one-third of participants remained in remission.
 This data shows that remission is closely linked to the degree and duration of weight loss.

 Counterbalance Trial

-Lastly, the Counterbalance study dove deeper into the characteristics of people who could achieve diabetes remission (responders) compared to those who could not (non-responders).
+Lastly, the Counterbalance study examined the characteristics of people who could achieve diabetes remission (responders) compared with those who could not (non-responders).
 People with type 2 diabetes followed a very low-calorie diet for eight weeks, followed by a six-month weight maintenance program.
-On average, those who responded best to a low-calorie diet, lost an average of 33 lbs while 40% of them achieved a fasting blood sugar of less than 126mg/dL for at least six months.
+On average, those who responded best to a low-calorie diet lost an average of 33 lbs, while 40% of them achieved a fasting blood sugar of less than 126mg/dL for at least six months.

 These three trials indicate that: (1) weight loss is a very effective way to reverse type 2 diabetes, especially when visceral fat (fat around the organs) decreases.
 In all three trials, a 33 lb weight loss was established as a potential threshold for diabetes reversal.
 (2) The longer someone maintains an optimum weight, the better chances they have of staying diabetes-free.
 (3) Certain characteristics make some people respond better to dietary changes and achieve diabetes remission.